subashz/Easy-AOSP/README.md

 # Easy AOSP

 ## Introduction
-This project aims to quickly import AOSP framework(java part) and it's faster and more efficient than other solutions like aidegen or idegen.
+This project aims to quickly import AOSP framework(java part) and it's faster and more efficient.
-Internally, it imports resources & java per aosp modules and bootstrap the process.
+Internally, it imports resources & java per aosp modules and adds the modules at bootpath .
 I recommend using intellij-remote development for better result.

 ## Configuration introduction